 Download it at: http://stereo.jpn.org/eng/stphmkr/

 Bob Pfeiffer experienced slow processing with Stereophoto Maker, but he was using a damnable (IMO) Vista operated computer.
 Our "Are You Sure?"
 Vista operated laptop is a lead sled clunker.
 (It helps to put in more RAM, externally or internally, but file transfers can still be agonizingly slow.
-We much prefer our up-to-date XP-3 PC towers.)
+We much prefer our XP-3 PC towers.)